ibm-cloud-docs/Cloudant/api/advanced_replication.md

 Filters are stored under the topmost `filters` key of the design document.

-### Example of storing a filter function in a design document
+See the following example of storing a filter function in a design document:
-{: #example-of-storing-a-filter-function-dd}

 ```json
 {